History of the Jews in Switzerland: Post-World War II

-Switzerland has in general been supportive toward Israel, while maintaining its neutrality in the wider Israel-Palestine conflict.
+Switzerland has in general been supportive toward Israel, while maintaining its neutrality in the wider Israel–Palestine conflict.
 This support was strengthened when in 1969 an Arab terrorist attack was committed against an El Al plane in Zurich and when an act of sabotage was committed against a Swissair plane bound for Israel in 1970.
-However, like other European countries, anti-Semitism and anti-Israel sentiments have increased since 2000 according to the Stephen Roth Institute for the Study of Contemporary Anti-Semitism and Racism.
+However, like other European countries, antisemitism and anti-Israel sentiments have increased since 2000 according to the Stephen Roth Institute for the Study of Contemporary Anti-Semitism and Racism.

-In 1998, according to the New York Times and the Chicago Tribune, anti-Semitism increased in Switzerland in reaction to the then heightened scrutiny of the country's actions during the Second World War and the World Jewish Congress lawsuit against Swiss Banks.
+In 1998, according to The New York Times and the Chicago Tribune, anti-Semitism increased in Switzerland in reaction to the then heightened scrutiny of the country's actions during the World War II and the World Jewish Congress lawsuit against Swiss Banks.
 A yearlong study found that inhibitions against the open expression of racist views had been swept away by the controversy of Swiss banks' responsibility to compensate Holocaust victims for assets lost during World War II.
 The controversy broadened into a wide-ranging examination of Switzerland's role in the war.

+Contemporary developments

-A survey from 2014 found that more than one in four Swiss residents are anti-Semitic, making Switzerland's population one of the most anti-Jewish in Western Europe, according to an online report released by the Anti-Defamation League.
+A 2014 survey found that more than one in four Swiss residents are antisemitic, making Switzerland's population one of the most anti-Jewish in Western Europe, according to an online report released by the Anti-Defamation League.
 Israeli military engagements are often blamed for spikes of antisemitism in Switzerland, such as the 2014 Israel–Gaza conflict.
 According to a report by the CFCA (the Coordination Forum Countering Antisemitism), there has been a dramatic increase in the number of antisemitic incidents in Switzerland.
 From July 2014 and the outbreak of the war in Gaza, the Federation of Jewish Communities in Switzerland reported twice as many incidents as usually occur during an entire year.
 The report's conclusions are that the current situation is far more dramatic than other wars in the Middle East that have caused a similar reaction by the Swiss population.
 In 15 cases the incidents resulted in complaints being filed with the police.
 Statements appearing in letters or on Facebook have become far more violent.
 The Federation also reported insults and threats.
 The European Jewish Congress contends that those statistics demonstrate a "huge increase in anti-Semitic incidents in Switzerland", quoting a different survey made by the Intercommunity Coordination against Anti-Semitism and Defamation - CICAD.
 The CICAD reported a physical assault against a Jewish man, five incidents of threats, three incidents of damage to property, and three incidents of graffiti.
 One of those incidents was reported on by Haaretz: "An Orthodox Jew from Belgium was lightly wounded in an assault in Switzerland, which witnesses called an anti-Semitic attack.
-The victim, identified only as A. Wachsstock, was walking toward his car, where his wife and four children were waiting for him, when a man in his sixties began hitting him and shouting anti-Semitic profanities, including “Juden raus,” or “Jews, get out” in German.
+The victim, identified only as A. Wachsstock, was walking toward his car, where his wife and four children were waiting for him, when a man in his sixties began hitting him and shouting anti-Semitic profanities, including "Juden raus", or "Jews, get out" in German.